-- 8.1.
-A copy of the application and confirmation of approval, as well as any other relevant documents supporting the accommodation, shall be retained by the principal in the main office. - 8.2.
-The Board shall be required to collect, use and disclose the personal information of the parent, guardian or visitor in order to fulfill the accommodation process.
+- 8.1 A copy of the application and confirmation of approval, as well as any other relevant documents supporting the accommodation, shall be retained by the principal/board personnel in the main office or other designated area. - 8.2 The Board shall be required to collect, use and disclose the personal information of the parent, guardian or visitor in order to fulfill the accommodation process.
 Notice of the collection, use and disclosure will be provided to the parent, guardian or visitor.
 Sharing of the personal information will be limited to that which is necessary to implement the accommodation.